What is an Ebola Virus Outbreak?

 The health care professionals dealing with the infected population should practice extra measures to protect themselves from the direct contact of the disease-causing pathogen.
 Needles and laboratory instruments require disposal or sterilization to prevent them from becoming the source of the deadly infection.
 Medical masks, gloves, and eye shields are required while treating the diseased individuals.
 Similarly, the health care staff should practice standard safety measures for the burial of the dead bodies of infected patients.

 It is highly challenging to diagnose Ebola Virus Disease in the nascent stage, however, a definitive diagnosis can be tracked at a later stage through various lab investigations including ELISA, RT-PCR assay, electron microscopy, cell culture, and antigen detection tests.

 US FDA approves no effective treatment by the clinicians to cure the onset and progression of the deadly Ebola Virus Disease.
 However, a team of scientists led by Thomas Geisbert at Boston University has claimed to treat the virus infestation using the genomics methodology known as RNA interference technique.
 The quest for effective treatment is still under the preclinical stage and may require many more years to formulate a safe and viable treatment regimen for FDA approval.

 According to a UK based medical journal, the seeds of Garcinia kola tree (in Central Africa) contain an extract that can provide an excellent herbal remedy for a complete cure to the Ebola epidemics.

-The currently practiced standard treatment of Ebola Virus infection focuses on providing re-hydration therapy for maintaining the body fluids and electrolytes levels.
-The manifestation of Ebola and other associated infections require treatment by multidrug therapy that does not promise for a definitive cure against the disease.
+The currently practiced standard treatment of the Ebola Virus infection focuses on providing re-hydration therapy for maintaining the body fluids and electrolytes levels.
+The manifestations of Ebola and other associated infections require treatment by multidrug therapy that does not promise a definitive cure until date.